IBM/SalesEnablement-test-repo/docs/VMWaaS/Provisioning.md

 Begin by simulating how to provision a VMware Shared instance.
 Use the click-thru demonstration to practice the provisioning process.
 The fields that require a text entry (for example Provider Virtual Data Center name) are pre-populated in the click-thru demonstration.
 Open the link and then click play ![](_attachments/ClickThruPlayButton.png) to begin the demonstration.

 !!!
 Note "Navigation"
     Not sure where to click or what to do next?
 Click anywhere on the screen within the click-thru demo page and the spot to interact with next is highlighted.
-Step-by-step instructions on how to navigate the demo follow.
+Step-by-step instructions on how to run the demo follow.

 #
 # Step-by-step Instructions